This is our consolidated guide on solutions to plastic problems.

 – Plastic leaching other chemicals

 Again – there needs to be more definitive studies that provide more clarity and certainty around how and when plastic does this.
-Is it impacting just animals, or humans too?

-But, the reality is that there are many ways humans are ingesting or inhaling micro plastics.
+There are many ways humans are ingesting or inhaling micro plastics.

 – Plastics taking a long time to decompose